 At the first advising meeting, student and advisor discuss the results of the CSI and formulate an Action Plan with goals and strategies to maximize the student’s chances of academic success.
 In the two subsequent meetings, advisors help students assess their progress and provide information and referrals to appropriate University resources if needed.
-Advisors also help students formulate plans for Summer/Fall registration and strategies for meeting scholastic standing requirements in future semesters.
+Advisors also help students formulate plans for Summer/Fall registration and strategies for meeting academic standing requirements in future semesters.

 Goals of Academic Advising include:

-- Providing students with information and resources so they understand academic requirements, policies, procedures, and how to graduate in a timely manner
+- Providing students with information and resources so they understand academic requirements, policies, procedures, and how to graduate in a timely manner.

-- Showcasing university resources that enhance educational plans, including referrals to major departments, Career Services, Learning Centers, and other university units
+- Showcasing university resources that enhance educational plans, including referrals to major departments, Career Services, Learning Centers, and other university units.

 - Teaching students to weigh academic choices and develop a personalized educational plan.